visgl/react-map-gl/examples/get-started/hook/README.md

 # react-map-gl Example: Using Map with a State Management System

-This example shows how to use react-map-gl's Map component with react-redux.
+This example shows how to use react-map-gl's Map component with the `useMap` hook.

 ## Usage